shsagir/play-area-sync/docs/local-development.md

 There are multiple ways to get your local development stack up and running: You can use a prepared solution stack, bundled up and controlled by a user friendly GUI (best for beginners), you can set up what you need manually or you can box everything neatly into a [virtual machine](#toc-virtualization).

-### Solution stacks
+### GUIs

-Solution stacks are not only controlled by a GUI, they also try interfere with the rest of your system as little as possible.
-This means that they come with their own PHP version, their own Apache version and so on.
-You can still have your custom PHP installed on your local box, it (mostly) won't interfere with your development stack.
-The most commonly used solutions here are:
+These solution stacks are easy to handle through a graphical interface and they interfere with the rest of your system as little as possible.
+The most commonly used here are:

 * [XAAMP](https://www.apachefriends.org/index.html) GUI for Windows, Mac OS, Linux
 * [MAMP](https://www.mamp.info/) GUI for Mac OS and Windows

+Those don't include [Git](git) and [Composer](#toc-composer).

 ### Manual setup